etorres/gossiping-bus-drivers-kata/README.md

 ![Initial stage](https://raw.githubusercontent.com/etorres/gossiping-bus-drivers-kata/master/images/Image2.png "Initial stage")

 At minute 0, Dave and Anna coincides in the stop 3, so they exchange all the gossips they know.
-This is represented as a merge operation where sets
+This can be modelled using a merge operation where sets

 ![Minute 0](https://raw.githubusercontent.com/etorres/gossiping-bus-drivers-kata/master/images/Image3.png "Minute 0")